 Undergraduate Certificate in Alcohol and Drug Abuse Counseling

-The Certificate in Alcohol and Drug Abuse Counseling is designed to meet California state standards for certification of alcohol and drug abuse counselors.
-This program is approved by CAADAC's education foundation CA Foundation for Advancement of Addiction Professionals.
+The Alcohol and Drug Abuse Counseling Certificate is designed to meet California state standards for certification of alcohol and drug abuse counselors.
+This undergraduate certificate program is approved by CAADAC's education foundation CA Foundation for Advancement of Addiction Professionals.
 This program may not meet the requirements for certification in other states.
-For complete information on the CAADAC certification, or to order a CAADAC Handbook visit www.caadac.org or call (916) 368-9412.
+For complete information on the CAADAC certification, or to order a CAADAC handbook, visit www.caadac.org or call (916) 368-9412.

 Program Learning Outcomes